 Working to preserve and enhance the landscape of the Charnwood Forest

 The unique landscape of the Charnwood Forest is one of the most significant in the East Midlands, but very few people are aware of its value, both locally and internationally.
-The landscape is currently at risk and the Charnwood Forest Landscape Partnership Scheme will create new projects to protect and enhance it, made possible thanks to funding from the National Lottery Heritage Fund.
+The landscape is currently at risk and the Charnwood Forest Landscape Partnership Scheme has created new projects to protect and enhance it, made possible thanks to funding from the National Lottery Heritage Fund.

-This five year scheme will promote awareness and understanding of the importance of Charnwood Forest through geological conservation, habitat restoration, improvements to connections between sites for visitors, creating innovative interpretation, outdoor learning opportunities for young people and adults, and a five-year programme of cultural and heritage activities and events.
+The five year scheme promoted awareness and understanding of the importance of Charnwood Forest through geological conservation, habitat restoration, improvements to connections between sites for visitors, innovative interpretation, outdoor learning opportunities for young people and adults, and a range of cultural and heritage activities and events.

 The Charnwood Forest